 The work in Trnava came to a close as the church plant there was turned over to nationals, and Miriam was led by the Lord to her next calling in neighboring Zlin, Czech Republic.
 She helped with the local Czech church plant by serving women and teenage girls, helping develop and grow a mother and child outreach, teaching English, helping with administration, and reaching out in love to lost and hurting people as God leads.

 In 2012, Miriam was privileged to adopt her son, Evan.

-In summer 2020, Miriam and Evan will be transitioning to ministry in Prague.
-Please pray for them as they transition and continue in service to Christ in Prague.
+In summer 2020, Miriam and Evan transitioned to ministry in Prague.
+Please pray for them as they continue in service to Christ in Prague.

 Robert & Debbie Hale: Côte d’Ivoire